ukparliament/ontologies/meta/relational/register-of-members-financial-interests/categories/commons/category-2/index.md

 #### c)Category 2(b) only: the dates of receipt (Subscriptions, memberships and staff secondments are generally regarded as received on their start dates.) and acceptance;

-dates of receipt and acceptance may be different?

 #### d)The status of the donor (whether an individual, building society, friendly society, LLP, registered party (other than the Member’s own party), trade union, unincorporated association or company, in which case the company registration number is required);

-is this a full list or examples?
+is this a full list or examples? examples...

 #### e)If the donor is a trust, the name and address of the person who created the trust; if created after 27 July 1999, the names and addresses of all others who have transferred property to the trust, or, if created before 27 July 1999, the date it was created;